WenjiangDeng/XAEM/README.md

 **Note(*)**:In XAEM pipeline we provide this parameter (merge.paralog) to merge or not merge the paralogs within the updated X matrix (please see XAEM paper Section 2.2.3 and Section 2.3).  **Turning on (default) the paralog merging step produces a more accurate estimation.
 Turning off this step can produce the same sets of isoforms between different projects.**

 ## 5. A complete run of XAEM by copy and paste
-This section shows the tutorial to run XAEM pipeline.
+This section presents a tutorial to run XAEM pipeline with a toy example.
+Suppose that input data contain two RNA-seq samples and server supplies 4 CPUs for computation.
 We can test XAEM by just copy and paste of the example commands.

 - Download the binary file of XAEM
 ```sh